studylab1/SAMR-Enum-Lab/Tools_Comparison_Summary.md

 | RPC Investigator     |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |

 #### OpNum Descriptions
+- **OpNum 0**: `SamrConnect` – Establishes an initial connection to the SAM server, allowing subsequent operations to be performed.
 - **OpNum 1**: `SamrCloseHandle` – Closes an open handle to a SAM object, releasing the associated resources.
 - **OpNum 3**: `SamrQuerySecurityObject` – Retrieves security information for a specified SAM object, such as permissions and access control details.
 - **OpNum 5**: `SamrLookupDomainInSamServer` – Resolves a domain name to its corresponding SID within the SAM server.